zelisinho/template-wdayf2sfdc-salesitem2product-migration/README.md

 + mail.subject `Batch Job Finished Report`

 # API Calls <a name="apicalls"/>
-Salesforce imposes limits on the number of API Calls that can be made.
-However, we make API call to Salesforce only once during migration, so this is not something to worry about.
+There are not any special API Calls that should be mentioned.

 # Customize It!<a name="customizeit"/>